Read the latest and greatest from our team

 Mental Health First Aid is an educational program from the National Council for Mental Well-Being that teaches participants about mental health and substance abuse.
 The training helps people learn to identify, understand and respond to warning signs of mental illness and addiction.
 To find a course near you, start your search today.

 If you are worried about a loved one’s co-occurring substance abuse and mental health disorder, Beach House is here to help.
 At our secluded Florida campus, we have built one of the country’s leading addiction treatment centers.
-Our treatment professionals provide a full continuum of medically and clinically integrated care to adults with substance use and co-occurring disorders.
+Our treatment professionals provide a full continuum of medically and clinically integrated care to adults with substance use and co-occurring disorders, including comprehensive Mental Health Treatment.
 Reach out to our admissions counselors to learn more about our culture.